pelagios/peripleo/README.md

 ## License

-The code for the Pelagios API is licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).
+The code for the Peripleo is licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).